oliverlundquist/laravel-http-background/README.md

 ```

 #### ->queue()
 Push the request to the Laravel Queue and fork a process on your queue worker server instance instead of your main PHP application server.
-This is useful if you don't want forked processes on your application server but rather have them being processed on your server instance running the queue worker.
+This is useful if you don't want forked processes on your application server but rather have them processed on your server instance running the queue worker.
 ```php
 HttpBg::queue()->get('https://httpbin.org/get');
 Http::background()->queue()->get('https://httpbin.org/get');